DanieltheAnalyst1/customer-churn-prediction/README.md

 ## Overview

 Customer churn prediction is essential for businesses aiming to retain customers and maintain growth.
 This dashboard allows users to input specific customer data, and it predicts whether the customer is likely to churn.
 The project also includes data summaries and visualizations to help decision-makers understand factors related to customer churn.

+For a quick overview and to interact with the tool, check out the **live demo** linked below.

+---

+## Live Demo

+Explore the deployed Customer Churn Prediction Dashboard [here](https://customer-churn-prediction-bdb7vappbwxqlbndynb5qhd.streamlit.app/).

 ---